rikunert/rikunert.github.io/_posts/2019-06-17-dumb_classifier_performance.md

 title: The surprisingly good performance of dumb classification algorithms
 subtitle: 140 lines of code (Python)
 tags: [supervised learning, classification, precision, recall, f1, accuracy, data science, python]
 lead: When evaluating binary classification algorithms it is a good idea to have a baseline for the performance measures.
 In this blog post I calculate the classification performance of really dumb classifiers.
 These models do not use any feature information.
-If your own classification model performance just like them, there is a problem.
+If your own classification model performs just like them, there is a problem.
 ---

 ![Summary of F1-scores of dumb classifiers](https://raw.githubusercontent.com/rikunert/dumb_classifier_performance/master/f1_summary.png "F1-scores of dumb classifiers")